microsoft/WindowsAppSDK-Samples/README.md

 - Windows 10, version 1809 (build 17763) or later.

-- [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) Version 16.9 or later with the following workloads and components:
+- [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) or Visual Studio 2019 version 16.9 or later, with the following workloads and components:

     - Universal Windows Platform development
     - .NET Desktop Development (needed even if you're only building C++ Win32 apps)